 Many might snub their noses at my last pick, which is a restaurant nestled in a neighbourhood that consists of just one square, though I believe it is something special.
 On the exit of Largo de Machado metro station O Bom Galeto serves up the best version of this traditional Brazilian cuisine with decorum and pride.

 Galeto is a young, spit-roasted chicken, which has tiny bones and super-moist meat.

 The idea of the restaurant is unpretentious, you choose your galeto either clássico (with bones), or desossado (boneless).
 Then you choose your seasoning from a range of BBQ, curry to garlic cream, whatever really takes your fancy.
 I would also opt for the pão de alho while you’re there.
-It is a classic of the Brazilian BBQ made with those same Brazilian baguetes.
-It’s not like any garlic bread you’ve had before.
+It is a Brazilian cuisine classic appearing at every BBQ.
+They are made with those same Brazilian baguettes.

-In sum, rotisserie chicken with mind numbing seasoning, there’s no going wrong.
+In sum, rotisserie chicken with mind-numbing seasoning.
+There’s no going wrong.

 Tell me, where would you go in RJ for your traditional Brazilian cuisine?